Skip to main content

 2. Apply the manifest:

-Specify <gatewayclass.yaml> is the name of the manifest yaml file to create the GatewayClass object.
+Specify <file_name> - the name of the yaml file with the manifest to create the GatewayClass object.
+For example, gatewayclass.yaml.

 1. Create a yaml file with a manifest for the Gateway object.